Ethmia burnsella

 Ethmia burnsella is a moth in the family Depressariidae.
 It is found in the United States in northern Texas.

 The length of the forewings is 10.2–11 mm.
-The ground color of the forewings is pale ocherous, although the costal area is pale gray-brown and distinctly paler than the brownish black spots of the dorsal half.
-The ground color of the hindwings is white basally, becoming pale ocherous distally and along the anal margin.
+The ground color of the forewings is pale ochereous, although the costal area is pale gray-brown and distinctly paler than the brownish black spots of the dorsal half.
+The ground color of the hindwings is white basally, becoming pale ochereous distally and along the anal margin.